Founders Journey - Baremetrics

 1. Top-Down Financial Forecasting Models

-This model can come in handy when you want to evaluate a new opportunity and you have no historical data to base your predictions on.
+This model can be handy when you want to evaluate a new opportunity and have no historical data to base your predictions on.

 A top-down forecasting model can use the size of a new market as a point of departure and then make a forecast by estimating how much market share your business will be able to grab.